cvansteenburg/odmantic/README.md

 }
 ```

-The document have been successfully updated !
+The document has been successfully updated!

-Now, what if we would like to change the foundation date with an invalid one (before 1440) ?
+Now, what if we would like to change the foundation date with an invalid one (before 1440)?

 ```python
 lulu.founded = 1000